kjain1810/t-SNE/README.md

 4. Animals10 : There are about 55000 images of animals from 10 classes.
 Each image is 64 X 64 = 4096 pixels (dimensions)

 ## Expected Deliverables
-t-SNE
+1. PCA for the datasets
+2. Visualisations for the datasets
+3. Implementation of tSNE
+4. Comparison with other visualisation methods

 ## Rough timeline
-1. 7 November - 12 November : Paper review
+1. 1 November - 7 November : Paper review
+2. 7 November - 10 November : Prepare dataset and create basic pipeline for visualisation, run and compare PCAs
-2. 12 November - 17 November : Testing standard implementations of the methond using pre-built libraries on given dataset, test on newer datasets
+3. 10 November - 12 November: Testing standard implementations of the methond using pre-built libraries on given dataset, test on newer datasets
+4. 12 November - 20 November : Initial implementation of t-SNE
-3. 17 November - 1 December : Implementation of t-SNE and testing with existing implementations
+5. 20 November - 1 December : Testing and improvements based on mid-evaluation.
+6. 1 December - 4 December : Final report and presentation

 The above timeline is approximate and may change as the project progresses.

 ## Work distribution
-1. Kunal Jain - paper review
+1. Kunal Jain - paper review, Animals10
-2. Samay Kothari - paper review
+2. Samay Kothari - paper review, Oliveretti
-3. Aaditya Sharma - paper review
+3. Aaditya Sharma - paper review, MNIST
-4. Adwait Raste - paper review
+4. Adwait Raste - paper review, COIL-20

 The above will be updated accordingly as the project progresses.